elliotjreed/elliotjreed/cv.md

 - Designed and implemented several Magento-based e-commerce websites and internal systems in PHP, Python, MySQL, and Javascript;
 - Managed Google and Facebook PPC advertising, and multi-channel content on eBay and Amazon;
+- Implemented a digital pick, pack, and dispatch process to reduce order errors to under 1%;
 - Managed customer service, warehouse, and administrative teams, budgets, and suppliers.

 ## Education